eu-ge-ne/enrouter/apps/web/src/app/docs/start/index.md

 pnpm dev
 ```

-You've created a basic single page React application:
+You've created a basic single page React application.
+It contains only one page available at `/` location.
+You can click the button and increment the counter:

 ![react SPA](/start-0.png "react SPA")

-Your app contains only one page available at `/` location.
-You can click the button and increment the counter.
-Let's add another page.
+Let's add another page with same layout but different behavior.

-Second page will have same layout but instead of incrementing the counter the
+Instead of incrementing the counter the button will be decrementing it.

+We will put original page at `/increment`.
+The new page which you are going to
-button will be decrementing it.
+create will be located at `/decrement`.

-We are going to put first page at `/increment` and second at `/decrement`.
-And, indeed, we need a home page at `/` location containing links to both pages.
+And, indeed, we need a home page containing links to both pages.

 ## Install enrouter